hhqing999/HKLite/README.md

 # HKLite
-* A simple ORM for .net, support Sqlite,Sqlce,Mysql and SQL Server.<br/>
+* A simple ORM for .net, support SQLite,SqlCE,MySql and SQL Server.
-* Can use in both windows and windows ce applications while using Sqlite or Sqlce.
+* Can use in both windows and windows ce applications while using SQLite or SqlCE.
-* Auto create if the database file does not exist while using Sqlite or Sqlce.
+* Auto create if the database file does not exist while using SQLite or SqlCE.
 * Written in VS2008.
 ## Create entity class
 ```C#